 Conclusion: The work mothers do has no value, the abuse women suffer is an incidental consequence of having no earning power, the way women get the things they want is through a precarious relationship with high earning men.

 Incident: After a summer of neglect at the hands of my mother and her meth manufacturer boyfriend, he locks her out of the house in the middle of an argument, and attempts to choke me to death in order to prove his point.
-As much as I’ve been able piece together, we continue to live together as a family until a drug raid leaves me at the police station waiting for pick up by my grandma.
+As much as I’ve been able piece together, she breaks a window and saves me, and we continue to live together as a family until a drug raid leaves me at the police station waiting for pick up by my grandma.
 Who refuses to speak about it to this day.

 Conclusion: The things men do to you should be treated as if they did not happen.